alextanhongpin/ideas/README.md

 ## Algorithms

 This is taking too much time, results are there, but probably focus more on the application rather than performance.
 Also, write a few articles to describe how it can be applied in real-world scenarios.
 Also, find way to turn the algorithms into applications.
 Probably would be interesting if things can be visualized.

+## Meta Tags

+In html, you can get more information from users through click analysis.
+But just clicking the region would not give much indication on what the user like.
+So, it's probably interesting to inject metadata to each elements, metadata that contains much more information that is obtained either manually or through machine learning.